mattray/mattray.github.io/_posts/2020-04-16-qemu-chef-cinc-arm-builds.md

 [QEMU](https://www.qemu.org/) is an open source machine emulator and virtualizer that allows you to run operating systems from different architectures.
 Traditional virtualization is running other operating systems with the same CPU architecture on that architecture (ie. x86 Windows on x86 Linux), but QEMU allows emulation of alternate architectures (ie. ARM or PowerPC) so you can run their operating systems and applications on different architectures.

-Building the [Chef Infra and Cinc clients] on [Raspberry Pi Zero]() devices may take up to 15 hours.
-The machine only has 512 megabytes of RAM, a slow ARMv6 32-bit processor, and the recommendation of disabling swap because it is running from an SD card.
+Building the [Chef Infra and Cinc clients](https://mattray.github.io/2020/04/07/chef-cinc-15-on-arm.html) on [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) devices may take up to 17 hours.
+The machine only has 512 megabytes of RAM, a slow ARMv6 32-bit processor, and it is running from an SD card.
 Faced with these limitations I decided to investigate emulating the 32-bit ARM platform on a 64-bit x86 machine.

 # System Preparation

 The first pass at building for the Raspberry Pi on x86 was inspired by Akkana Peck's post [Emulating Raspbian on your Linux x86/amd64 System](http://shallowsky.com/blog/linux/raspbian-virtual-on-x86.html).
 Rather than boot a complete operating system, I wanted to chroot into a target file system and let the QEMU CPU emulator intercept the calls.
-The build machine is Debian 10 x86_64 box with an Intel i7 870 2.93GHz CPU and 16 gigabytes of RAM.
+The build machine is Debian 10 x86_64 box with an Intel i7 870 2.93GHz CPU and 16 gigabytes of RAM with an SSD.

 Commands run as root are prefixed with `#`